Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 **METEOR-M**

 - As for their Russian counterpart, the **only** satellite currently broadcasting in VHF is **Meteor-M N2-3** (Meteor M2-3 for short), a part of the **Meteor-M** constellation.
 It was launched very recently - just in June of 2023.
 - Meteor-M satellites broadcast a *digital* **[LRPT (Low rate picture transmission)](https://www.sigidwiki.com/wiki/Low_Rate_Picture_Transmission_(LRPT))** signal that includes 3 channels at a JPEG-compressed 1km/px quality.
-It also includes **ECC** to make sure the picture doesn't come out grainy as well as allowing you to decode the signal properly even if the signal is fairly weak.
+It also includes **FEC** to make sure the picture doesn't come out grainy as well as allowing you to decode the signal properly even if the signal is fairly weak.

 <break>